FanDuel promo offer | Bet $5 get $150 in bonus bets | Goal.com US

-- Bet $5 and get $150 in bonus bets on FanDuel, no promo code required
+- Bet $5 and get $150 in bonus bets on FanDuel, no promo code needed

-There is a huge London Derby from the Premier League, with leaders Arsenal needing to beat a resurgent Chelsea side to stay at the top.
-Then, later, the NBA Playoffs continue with three first round games.
+The best action today comes from the Premier League.
+There are four games this afternoon, including the fierce Merseyside derby game.
+The NBA Playoffs then continue later tonight, with the championship favorite Boston Celtics one of the teams to play.

 FanDuel promo code